Joseph Haslag

-Joseph Haslag (born March 28, 1961) is the Kenneth Lay Chair in Economics for the Department of Economics at University of Missouri in Columbia, Missouri.
+Joseph or Joe Haslag (born March 28, 1961) is the Kenneth Lay Chair in Economics for the department of economics at University of Missouri in Columbia, Missouri.
 In addition, he is the executive vice president of the Show-Me Institute, a free market research institute based in St. Louis, Missouri.
 He also is executive director of the Economic & Policy Analysis Research Center in Missouri, which prepares forecasts and analyses used by the Missouri General Assembly and administrative units of state government.

 He holds a bachelor's degree from the University of Missouri, and a Ph.D. in economics from Southern Methodist University.